-Why Go: Chase the Migration through Serengeti National Park and you'll have the ride of your life.
-This game preserve plays host to one of the largest annual wildlife movements on the planet; over a million wildebeests and other four-legged friends chase the horizon from one end of the park to the other.
-Between shooting (photographs of) the animals, take in the diverse terrain.
-Highlights of the landscape include Lobo Valley and Ngorongoro Crater.
+Why go: During the Migration through Serengeti National Park (one of the largest annual wildlife movements on the planet), more than a million wildebeests and other four-legged friends chase the horizon from one end of the park to the other.
 Read More»

-Why Go: Considered one of the seven natural wonders of the world, the Grand Canyon captivates visitors with shifting colors, incredible depth, and unique rock formations.
-There are numerous ways to the take in this national park, but via helicopter or raft are two of the most creative and thrilling.
-Whether you're in the air, on the Colorado River, or on solid ground, be sure to photograph the canyon from multiple vantage points.
+Why go: One of the seven natural wonders of the world, the Grand Canyon captivates visitors with shifting colors, incredible depth and unique rock formations.
+Whether you're in the air, on the Colorado River or on solid ground, be sure to photograph the canyon from multiple vantage points.
 Read More»

 Read On: Top Things to Do in Grand Canyon

-Why Go: South Africa's iconic Kruger National Park is perhaps the most tourist-friendly game park in Africa.
-It boasts a vast array of campsites, safari packages, family excursions, and luxury lodges.
-Where else can you sip wine while watching giraffes?
-Despite its popularity and convenience for homo sapiens, Kruger continues to host hundreds of animal species (antelope, leopards, and cheetahs among them), just waiting to be photographed.
+Why go: South Africa's iconic Kruger National Park is perhaps the most tourist-friendly game park in Africa.
+It boasts a vast array of campsites, safari packages, family excursions and luxury lodges.
+Kruger also hosts hundreds of animal species (antelope, leopards and cheetahs among them).

-Why Go: Close your eyes and picture the snowy peaks of Switzerland.
-Now, turn to face north and open your eyes.
-There, you'll see Banff National Park in our neighbor's backyard.
-With countless ski runs, hiking trails, and mountain bike paths, this Canadian Park is a prime destination for adventure.
-Plus, its proximity makes a visit easier and more affordable than international destinations, like the Swiss Alps.
+Why go: Close your eyes and picture the snowy peaks of Switzerland.
+With a short trip to our northern neighbor, a trip to the Canadian Banff National Park will seem like a trip to the European Alps.
+With countless ski runs, hiking trails and mountain bike paths, this park is a prime destination for adventure.
 Read More»